DiddiLeija/DiddiLeija/README.md

 **Hello, I am Diego, aka DiddiLeija...**

-I am a programming trainee who wants to make something for the community :earth_americas:.
+I am a programming apprentice who wants to make something for the community :earth_americas:.
 Out of the internet, I like to eat wonderful food :pizza:
 :cut_of_meat: :taco:, play videogames :video_game: and chess :chess_pawn:.
-But when I get into the digital world, I just roam around, looking for something new to do or improve :thinking:...
+When I get into the digital world, I just roam around, looking for something new to do or improve :thinking:...
 I'm a [PSF member](http://python.org/users/DiddiLeija), a [PyPA](https://pypa.io) member and a [Python](http://python.org)ista :snake:.

 <!---